saurabhsoodpec/selfdriving/CarND-MPC-Project/README.md

 4. Evaluate the new state using the current state, including the latency of the 100ms.
 5. Find the best fit steering and throttle by using IOPT SOLVE operation.

+## Handling Control Latency
+In real driving situations there is a latency between when the actuation command is given and when the actuation actually happens.
+This is due to the various systems involved from trigger to implementation.
+In this project Latency is handled during the initial calculation of the car state.
+Latency parameter defined in this model is 100ms.
+The approach to handle latency is to evaluate the future state of the car after taking into consideration the latency (equations shown below).

+			/* Form the new state, considering the latency delay */ const double dMultiplier = (dSteer / Lf); const double x0_new = 0.0 + (v * cos(0.0) * LATENCY);  /* X, Y and Psi are 0 in vehicle frame */
+		    const double y0_new = 0.0 + (v * sin(0.0) * LATENCY);
+		    const double psi0_new = 0.0 - (v * dMultiplier * LATENCY);
+		    const double v0_new = v + (dThrottle * LATENCY); /* Assume throttle to be acceleration */
+		    const double cte0_new = cte - (v * sin(epsi) * LATENCY);
+		    const double epsi0_new = epsi - (v * dMultiplier * LATENCY);
+		    state << x0_new, y0_new, psi0_new, v0_new, cte0_new, epsi0_new;

+Now using this new state as "x0" means that car has driven to the new state for the time duration of the LATENCY (100ms).
+Now this new state is the input state and the next set of actuations will be applied on this new updated state.

 ## The Model
 Model used in the project is based on MPC i.e. Model Predictive Control - Plot a Reference trajectory using the given waypoints, get the initial state and fitted polynomial as the input to a IOPT Solver.
 Solver uses the Model, Constrains and Cost function to evaluate the optimized delta (steering) and throttle (acceleration).
 Following are the state params -